Leftovers: What's the difference between Clojure's rem(ainder) and mod(ulus) functions?

 mod stands for modulus or modulo operation which is defined as "… the operation that produces such a remainder when given a dividend and divisor."

-Sounds like they do the same thing, so what's the difference?
+Sounds like rem and mod do the same thing, so what's the difference?

 Turns out this question is asked a lot in programming because functions for remainder and modulus vary between language.
 Language designers had to make a choice about how to implement these mathematical concepts.

-I didn't remember there being a choice for how to calculate a remainder so I did some digging.
+I don't remember learning multiple ways to calculate a remainder in school so I did some digging.
 The following is a summary of what I learned.
 I tried to keep it easy-to-understand and memorable so that I won't forget it a second time.

-You can skip a refresher on integer division if you just want to know what the difference is between rem and mod in Clojure.
+You can skip the refresher on integer division if you just want to know what the difference is between rem and mod in Clojure.

 My main source of understanding came from an excellent run down by Eric Lippert on the Microsoft Developer blog from 2011.